quinn0823/apple-siri-voice-navigation/README.md

 ## "I Want More Voices!"

-If you'd like to see more languages or voices added, please **leave your requests** in the comment section of the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page on GitHub!
+If you'd like to see more languages or voices added, please **leave your requests** in the comment section on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page!
 Supports **any language and voice** available on Apple devices, not just Siri.

 ## "Oh No!
 There's a Mistake!"